AndrewMohawk/credentialProxy/README.md

 - View required parameters and authentication methods

 In production environments, Swagger UI can be disabled by setting the `DISABLE_SWAGGER_IN_PRODUCTION` environment variable to `true`.

-## Security

-The Credential Proxy implements several security measures:

-- All credentials are encrypted at rest using AES-256-GCM
-- All requests from third-party applications must be signed using their private key
-- Requests include a timestamp to prevent replay attacks
-- Comprehensive policy engine for fine-grained access control
-- Audit logging of all credential access attempts

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Plugin System